Valentino (fashion designer): Personal life

 Valentino and Giancarlo are the kings of high living.
 Every other designer looks and says, "How do they live the way they do?"
 I don't think they made the money that Valentino and Giancarlo did, because Giancarlo knows how to make money.
 If they did, they didn't spend the money like Valentino.
 No other designer ever did.
 When the terrorism first started in Rome – the period when the Red Brigades were kidnapping people – Valentino was riding around in a bulletproof Mercedes.
-And do you know what color the Mercedes was?
+And do you know what colour the Mercedes was?
 Red.
 My God, I thought, you must want to get blown up.

-Valentino adores dogs to the point that he once named a second line of clothing after his late pug Oliver.
-Today Valentino owns six pugs.
-When traveling on his 14-seat Challenger jet, Valentino and his entourage go to the airport in three cars: one for the staff and luggage, one for five of the pugs, and one for Giammetti, Valentino, and the pug Maude, who always travels with Valentino.
+Valentino adored dogs to the point that he once named a second line of clothing after his late pug Oliver; he owned six pugs.
+When travelling on his 14-seat Challenger jet, Valentino and his entourage went to the airport in three cars: one for the staff and luggage, one for five of the pugs, and one for Giammetti, Valentino, and the pug Maude, who always travelled with Valentino.